OpenConext/OpenConext-deploy/README.md

 Go to [https://vm.openconext.org](https://vm.openconext.org).

 # Adding a new environment
-Let's create an environment called 'foo':
+Let's create an environment called 'foo'.

+Prerequisites:

+ * You have GPG installed.
+ * You have a GPG identity.

 ## 1. Create symmetric encryption key for your env
 Generate a keyczart keystore with primary AES key.
 Example: